TriLab-bioinf/WORKSHOP2024_2/Workshop_2_guide.md

 For paired-end data, read-1 is usually `forward` and read-2 is `reverse`.

 For RNA-seq experiements, fastq files can be strand-specific (stranded) or not.
-To check if the sequencing data is stranded or not, you can use the following command using the `rseqc` Biowulf module on a bam file:
+To check if the sequencing data is stranded or not, you can map a small fraction of reads to reference genome and then use the following command using the `rseqc` Biowulf module on the resulting bam file:

 ```
 module load rseqc